-RULONA continues provisions from current law regarding application for and commission as a notary public, with the following modifications.
+RULONA would continue provisions from current law regarding application for and commission as a notary public, with the following modifications.

-The bill adds to the required contents of the application evidence of the completion of the course of study and passing of examination regarding electronic records, if required.
+The bill would add to the required contents of the application evidence of the completion of the course of study and passing of examination regarding electronic records, if required.

-The required assurance in the form of a surety bond or its functional equivalent is increased from \$7,500 to \$12,000.
-The bill clarifies this assurance would cover acts performed during the term of the notary public's commission; if the notary public violates law with respect to notaries public in Kansas, the surety or issuing entity shall be liable under the assurance; and a notary public may perform notarial acts in Kansas only during the period that a valid assurance is on file with the Secretary of State.
-The bill changes the deadline for a required notice regarding cancellation of assurance from 14 days to 30 days before canceling the assurance.
+The required assurance in the form of a surety bond or its functional equivalent would be increased from \$7,500 to \$12,000.
+The bill would clarify this assurance would cover acts performed during the term of the notary public's commission; if the notary public violates law with respect to notaries public in Kansas, the surety or issuing entity would be liable under the assurance; and a notary public may perform notarial acts in Kansas only during the period that a valid assurance is on file with the Secretary of State.
+The bill would change the deadline for a required notice regarding cancellation of assurance from 14 days to 30 days.

-The bill adds to the requirements for an applicant that the applicant be able to read and write the English language and not be disqualified to receive a commission by Section 24 of RULONA.
+The bill would add to the requirements for an applicant that the applicant be able to read and write the English language and not be disqualified to receive a commission by Section 24 of RULONA.

-The bill clarifies a commission to act as a notary public authorizes the notary public to perform notarial acts and does not provide the notary public any immunity or benefit conferred by Kansas law on public officials or employees.
+The bill would clarify a commission to act as a notary public authorizes the notary public to perform notarial acts and does not provide the notary public any immunity or benefit conferred by Kansas law on public officials or employees.